The Graduate Experience

 - Work with nationally and internationally renowned scholars.

-- Join graduate organizations, such as the Association of English Graduate Students (AEGS) and Preparing Future Faculty (PFF).
+- Participate in graduate organizations such as the Association of English Graduate Students (AEGS) and the Graduate Student Organization (GSO).

 - Business writing

 - Public relations